pomme-clic/s-money-documentation/docs/docs/payment/IP.md

 You must use the SCT API in including amount and beneficiary's ID

-More information regarding this endpoint in the [API reference](/api/Core)
+More information regarding this endpoint in the [API reference.](/api/Core)

 <Endpoint apiUrl="/v1.0/migrationProxy" path="/api/v1.1/users/{userid}/sct" method="post"/>

 ## Instant payment

-Instant transfer is used to send money within seconds to a beneficiary defined by an IBAN and elligible.
+Instant transfer is used to send money within seconds to a beneficiary defined by an IBAN and eligible.
 You can also ask for the list of instant transfer for a user on a period of time.

 <Image src="docs/IP OUT_EN.png" alt="usecase 1"/>